 Historic Occoquan Village

-Situated along the Potomac River, the Historic Occoquan Village is a charming town which is home to a community of artists.
-The shops, restaurants and museum, are the perfect location for people like me that love browsing artists galleries and stores and supporting the preservation of small-town commerce.
+Situated along the Potomac River, the Historic Occoquan Village is a charming town home to a community of artists.
+The shops, restaurants and museums are the perfect location for people like me that love browsing artists’ galleries and stores and supporting the preservation of small-town commerce.

-On a chilly, rainy day in Virginia, we walked the main village street discovering the local shops like The Golden Goose.
-Many small towns have stores like this and for those of you who love Christmas shops all year round – this is a jackpot!
+On a chilly, rainy day in Virginia, we walked the main village street, discovering the local shops like The Golden Goose.

-Inside I found floor to ceiling displays of Christmas goodness.
-Themed trees with ornaments for every person.
-Snow globes, sculptures and decorations in all shapes and sizes were all on display here.
+Inside I found the floor-to-ceiling displays of Christmas-themed trees with ornaments, snow globes, sculptures and decorations in all shapes and sizes.

 I thought about all my friends who collect pieces for their winter village collections as I walked from room to room in amazement.

 Each store features an owner with a unique story and a passion for what they do.
-Something I always find inspiring when I meet other people who pursued their dreams.
-The street is filled with “awesomeness” as this sign suggested.
+Something I always find inspiring when I meet other people who pursue their dreams.
+The street is filled with “awesomeness,” as this sign suggested.

-I also stopped into the Mill House Museum a small local collection of the history of the Occoquan Town from its Mill days to the cute small town community of shops it has become.
+I also stopped into the Mill House Museum, a small local collection of the history of Occoquan Town from its Mill days to the cute small town community of shops it has become.

 The Town of Occoquan also features historical tours and ghost walk for those who love the historical sites of these little towns.
 They also host year-round events and activities highlighting its many artists and community members.